MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/prepare-environment-adrms.md

 When the Azure Rights Management service isn't activated, you can still use Azure Information Protection for labels that apply classification only.
 A special default policy is created for you that does not include data protection and those configuration options remain unavailable until the Azure Rights Management service is activated.

-### Step One: Configure your Azure Information Protection policy for classification and labeling - without protection
+### Step 1: Configure your Azure Information Protection policy for classification and labeling - without protection

 From the initial **Azure Information Protection** blade, select **Global policy** to view and configure your default policy that does not include options for data protection.
 For more information, see [Configuring Azure Information Protection policy](configure-policy.md).

-### Step Two: Start planning for migration
+### Step 2: Start planning for migration

 See the migration guidance: [Migrating from AD RMS to Azure Information Protection](../plan-design/migrate-from-ad-rms-to-azure-rms.md).

-### Step Three: Start to configure labels for protection
+### Step 3: Start to configure labels for protection

 After you have activated the Azure Rights Management service as part of the migration process, you can configure labels for data protection.
 However, if you migrate users in batches, make sure that labels that apply protection are scoped to migrated users only.